 index.html) pointing to

-contacts.html, you would just need to specify the filename of the file you want to link to, as it is in the same directory as the current file.
-So the URL you would use is
+contacts.html, you would specify the filename that you want to link to, because it's in the same directory as the current file.
+The URL you would use is

 <p>Want to contact a specific staff member?
 Find details on our <a href="contacts.html">contacts page</a>.</p>